-Just a week ago, San Francisco played host to a wonderful workshop put on by the G’Audio team.
+Just a week ago, Pyramind Studio in San Francisco played host to a wonderful workshop put on by the G’Audio team.
 Seats were sold out, highlighting the explosive interest in creating immersive sound experiences.
 Some friendly opening networking was accompanied by terrific catering.
 Then, bellies full, we explored challenges the industry is facing when it comes to immersive VR sound, and examined how the G’Audio team is tackling them head on.

 Thought-provoking discussion gave way to meaningful and practical exposure, as attendees sat down to individual workstations to open Pro Tools and play with G’Audio Works.
 From inserting the plugin to spatializing tracks on the Master window, all hands-on activity was guided step by step.
 When participants placed positional data to sound tracks right on the 360 video and listened through a pair of headphones, the surprise and captivation on faces around the room was staggering.
 And it didn’t end there.
 Hearing the same sound through G’Audio Sol astonishingly amplified those same reactions.
 The demos were played on Gear VR and included a fully spatialized version of that sample project among others, illustrating the uncanny accuracy of sound source location and convincingly immersing the users in a scene.